Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Kansas State's Last Game

-Kansas State won its most recent game versus Michigan State, 98-93 in OT, on Thursday.
-Keyontae Johnson starred with 22 points, and also had six boards and one assist.
+Kansas State won its previous game versus Michigan State, 98-93 in OT, on Thursday.
+Keyontae Johnson led the way with 22 points, plus six rebounds and one assist.

 |Name